ISL-0111/Mini_PJT_11_Dockerized-Application/README.md

 ---------
 ### Proejct Purpose

-- This project uses PySpark to process a large dataset, focusing on running Spark SQL queries and performing data transformations.
-I am working with IBM's employee attrition dataset for these tasks.
+- This project uses PySpark to process a large dataset, focusing on running Spark SQL queries and